Introduction:

 B) NPA Classification:

-The existing NPA classification norm stands changed to the overdue period of more than 90 days for all categories of NBFCs.
-The existing base layer NBFC has the following timeline to adhere to the 90 days NPA as under:
+The existing NPA classification norm stands changed to an overdue period of more than 90 days for all categories of NBFCs.
+The existing base layer NBFC has the following timeline to adhere to the 90 days NPA:

 NPA Norm | Timeline |